 Full Information on Travelling to Singapore

 Now you should have the information you require about applying for an Arrival Card or Singapore tourist eVisa as a US citizen.
-However, if you require further details, please visit our Singaporean visas page here or check out this page for more helpful details on visiting Singapore.
+However, if you require further details, please visit our SG Arrival Card page here or check out this page for more helpful details on visiting Singapore.